arumugamlab/GALAXY_ALD_multiomics/README.md

 # 6. Evaluation of prognostic models in the GALA-ALD

-This script evaluates the performance of prognostic models trained using omics data from the GALA-ALD cohort.
+We use `evaluate_prognostic_model.R` to evaluates the performance of prognostic models trained using omics data from the GALA-ALD cohort.
 It compares both:
 - Full models using **all features**
 - Reduced models using **selected top features** (based on cross-validated C-index)